Female Infertility

 1. Unable to Conceive After 6-12 Months

-• If you’ve been actively trying to conceive for 6-12 months, tracking ovulation, and timing intercourse correctly, but still haven’t succeeded, it’s time to see a specialist.
+This much time is enough to try and get pregnant.
+But if you’ve been actively trying to conceive for 6-12 months while tracking ovulation, and timing intercourse correctly, it’s time to see a specialist.

-Why: A specialist can assess your ovulation cycle and egg quality and recommend a proper treatment plan.
+Why: It might be a medical issue, and a specialist can assess your ovulation cycle and egg quality and recommend a proper treatment plan.

 2. Irregular or Absent Periods

-• If your menstrual cycles are irregular or completely absent, it could be a sign of severe PCOS disrupting ovulation.
+We women suffer from menstruation cycle every month and it is normal for us.
+If your menstrual cycles are irregular or completely absent, this is not normal.
+It could be a sign of severe PCOS disrupting ovulation.

-Solution: Specialists can prescribe ovulation-inducing medications or hormonal therapies to improve your chances of conceiving.
+Solution: Your specialist can prescribe ovulation-inducing medications or hormonal therapies to improve your chances of conceiving.

 3. If You’re 30 or Older

-• Fertility naturally declines with age.
+You should know why our elders always told us to have babies on the right time.
+Fertility naturally declines with age.
 If you’re 30+ and have severe PCOS, it’s crucial to take action quickly without delay.
+Sometimes obeying our elders is the best choice.

 Fact: Consulting a specialist early can help reduce age-related risks and complications.